dnlsyfq/css_resource/README.md

+# style css

+* selector / element tags
+* class name

 # Padding & Margin

-padding property adds space inside the element.
-The margin property adds space around the element.
+* padding property adds space inside the element.
+* The margin property adds space around the element.
 Each of these two properties has top, left, bottom and right sub-properties.

 # Color